sesh/quick-presentations/double-loop-tdd.md

 Coding Practice

 <div class="footnote">
-	(I'll be back in a couple of minutes)
+	(We'll kick off in a couple of minutes)
 </div>

 ---